appbaseio/Docs/src/scalr/javascript/javascript-webhooks.md

  })
  ```

 Webhooks in appbase-js are supported by [``searchStreamToURL()``](http://docs.appbase.io/scalr/javascript/api-reference.html#javascript-api-reference-streaming-data-searchstreamtourl).
-The behavior is very similar to  [``searchStream()``](http://docs.appbase.io/scalr/javascript/api-reference.html#javascript-api-reference-streaming-data-searchstream), where the results are subscribed back on new data matching the query.
-Instead of subscribing the results back to the user, they are instead subscribed by a URL.
+The behavior is very similar to  [``searchStream()``](http://docs.appbase.io/scalr/javascript/api-reference.html#javascript-api-reference-streaming-data-searchstream), where the results are subscribed via a streams interface.
+Instead of subscribing the results back to the user, webhooks subscribe them to a URL.

  ```js
  appbaseRef.searchStreamToURL(